garden-io/garden-action/README.md

 3. Export garden to the `PATH`, so it can be used from any scripts in the following steps of the GitHub Action job.
 4. If the `command` option is provided, it will run the given garden command.

-   If the `command` option is *not* provided it will only prepare garden, which means it will also export the `KUBECONFIG` and `GARDEN_AUTH_TOKEN` environment variables if the `kubeconfig` and `garden-auth-token` are configured.
+   If the `command` option is *not* provided it will only prepare garden, which means it will install Garden and export it to the `PATH` environment variable.
+It will also export the `GARDEN_AUTH_TOKEN` environment variable `garden-auth-token` is configured.

    This is helpful when calling `garden` in scripts from one of the following steps.

 **Note:** At the moment this action only works with Linux-based GitHub Action runners.
 If you are using macOS or Windows runners and need this action, please open a GitHub issue – in case there is demand, we will rewrite this action to make it platform-independent.
 (We also accept Pull requests for rewriting this Action in Typescript)